chznbaum/personal-goals/README.md

 ---

 ## 4 Annual Quarters

-The idea behind 12 Week Year is setting goals per 12 weeks versus the full year.
-Instead of separating my planning monthly or by quarter as previous years, I'm listing them out as 12 weeks.
+For my planning, I am utilizing 13 week quarters, running from January to January.
+The first week of the month starting a quarter is the final week of my quarter, which will be treated as a planning week.

    * [Quarter](./2020/q1.md)
    * [This Week](./2020/q1.md#week-1--jan-6---12)